 Any building, structure, earth pile or vegetation in any Zoning District shall not obstruct the vision of drivers and shall not be located within a sight triangle, where the "sight distance" in FIGURE 3 is determined by MH.

 3.14.4 Highway Approach

-The minimum separation distance from a highway approach to the centerline of an intersecting roadway is 90 metres, unless a greater setback is required by MH.
+The minimum separation distance from a highway approach to the centerline of an intersecting roadway is 90 metres unly an intersecting roadway is 90 metres, unless a greater setback is required by MH.